cdimascio/express-openapi-validator/README.md

 ```

 _**Important Note:** Ensure express is configured with all relevant body parsers.
 Body parser middleware functions must be specified prior to any validated routes.
 See an [example](#example-express-api-server)_.

+## Upgrading from 3.x

+In v4.x.x, the validator is installed as standard connect middleware using `app.use(...) and/or router.use(...)` ([example](https://github.com/cdimascio/express-openapi-validator/blob/v4/README.md#Example-Express-API-Server)).
+This differs from the v3.x.x the installation which required the `install` method(s).
+The `install` methods no longer exist in v4.

 ## Usage (options)